jordles/Per-Scholas-SBA-320/README.md

 ## Features

-* Star your favorite gifs
+* Star and view your favorite gifs
 * Download any gifs you like
-* Categorize your favorite gifs
-* History management of query searches
+* Accessibility button to scroll back to the search bar

 ## Attributions